Psivant/stormmsite/docs/tutorials/tutorial_ii.md

-Four billion long jumps can (in theory) be taken in Xoroshiro128+ and billions upon billions in Xoshiro256++, but according to the author the Xoroshiro128+ generator should not be used to generate thousands of streams of random numbers, as the different segments of the generator cannot all be guaranteed to hold without detectable correlations.
+Four billion long jumps can (in theory) be taken in Xoroshiro128+ and billions upon billions in Xoshiro256++, but according to the author the Xoroshiro128+ generator should not be used to generate thousands of streams of random numbers, as the different segments of the orbit cannot be guaranteed to be free of detectable correlations.
-[(Xoroshiro128+ also fails the Big Crush test.)](https://www.sciencedirect.com/science/article/pii/S0377042718306265) STORMM therefore uses the Xoshiro256++ generator in its GPU applications, but for the purposes of this tutorial it's sufficient to assign one segment of the orbit to each particle and sally forth.
+[(Xoroshiro128+ also fails the Big Crush test.)](https://www.sciencedirect.com/science/article/pii/S0377042718306265) STORMM therefore uses the Xoshiro256++ generator in its GPU applications, but for the purposes of this tutorial it's sufficient to assign one segment of the 128-bit orbit to each particle and sally forth.

 The generators are easy to operate from the standpoint of a CPU program: each is encapsulated in its own C++ class and ticks forward as it produces random numbers.
 For GPU operations, there are special, vectorized initializers and (for kernels) a collection of `__device__` functions that can be included in any CUDA unit without needing to resort to relocatable device code (`-rdc` for those familiar with compiler commands).
+The C++ initialization is simple, while the GPU initialization is packaged within `initXoroshiro128pArray` and comes with the STORMM libraries.
 ```
 #include "../../src/Random/random.h"